 Milford Helicopters Introduction

-Milford Helicopters offers Milford Sound helicopter flights and is owned and operated by Jeff and Natalie Shanks in Te Anau.
+Milford Helicopters offer Milford Sound helicopter flights out of Te Anau.
 Our Milford Sound sightseeing helicopter flights are operated by professional staff who have a wealth of aviation experience in New Zealand's rugged South Island.

 Milford Helicopters was formed in 1988 with one helicopter based in Milford Sound, and in 1996 a second helicopter was purchased, also